artgins/yunetas/docs/doc.yuneta.io/activating.md

 # Activating Yunetas

-After Yunetas is installed, activate it to start working on your projects.
+Once Yunetas is installed, activate it to begin working on your projects.

 If you are using conda: